Micro-Novelty/Custom-Geometric-Learning-For-ML-/README.md

 # Development Credit to Author:

 ●.
-Author = Anonimity (X.11) / Indonesia As part of a standalone research Project for Studying How Neuro Symbolic AI could Be Programmed using equations derived from Geometric Riemannian equations and Advanced Programming logic for efficient Execution for reasoning capabilities.
+Author = Anonimity (X.11) / Indonesia As part of a standalone research Project for Studying How Neuro Symbolic AI could Be Programmed using equations derived from Geometric Riemannian equations and Advanced Programming logic for efficient Execution on reasoning capabilities.